 How to Catch California Halibut

-Growing up fishing the coastal San Diego area, we targeted many different species of fish.
-None were more valued a catch than halibut.
+Growing up fishing in the coastal San Diego area, we targeted many different species.
+None were a more valued catch than halibut.
 Its strange beauty, powerful muscles, and desirable fillets entice many fishermen into learning how to catch California halibut.

 Can you find the halibut in this picture?